 A caveat: this is not a teaching or an observation about what Jesus it purported to have said.
 There are no Greek tenses to parse.
 It’s a question that I don’t know the answer to, and I’m glad for you to tell me what you think…

-We got back to our motel room at 9:00 at night on Saturday, and the girls decided that the greatest thing in the world is for Dad to dash off to Waffle House for dinner.
+We returned to our motel room at 9:00 at night on Saturday, and the girls decided that the greatest thing in the world would be for Dad to dash off to Waffle House for dinner.
 I grab my wallet and leave while they snuggle in and flip the channel.
 Waffle House is only doing takeout, but there are lots of folks just hanging around inside.
 ‘Take out only,’ I learned, is code for ‘you can’t sit in a booth.’
 I line up behind this youngish, shortish guy who’s holding a list of about fourteen dinners, and he has to order each one and pay for it individually.
 I’m positive his friends sent him alone because they know there’s no way he can pull this stunt without getting beat up.

 The smoker jumps up.
 “Sorry man.
 I forgot it’s take out only.”